-A personal tutorial system offering professional and academic support to each student
+A personal tutorial system offering professional and academic support to each student.

-A well stocked library offering an excellent range of books, journals and videos in the area of early education
+A well stocked library offering an excellent range of books, journals and videos in the area of early education.

 The Entry Requirements are six Leaving Certificate subjects, including minimum grades of 2 H5s, O6/H7 in Maths and O6/H7 in English or Irish.
 The CAO entry points in September 2017 were 380 points.

-FETAC entry: Two places in Year 1 shall be reserved for FETAC Level 5 graduates who have obtained a minimum of five distinctions in Childcare, Community Care or related area.
+FETAC entry: Four places in Year 1 shall be reserved for FETAC Level 5 graduates who have obtained a minimum of five distinctions in Childcare, Community Care or related area.
 More detail for Fetac level 5 applicants can be found [Here].
 Please note that Applicants must have obtained a full FETAC award.
 A Component Certificate is not sufficient.